Rules and Roles

 Reminders:

-- As one of the activities in support of the Campaign on “Promoting Positive Values and Attitudes through English Sayings of Wisdom 2021/22”, the puppetry competition this year encourages participating schools to incorporate into their puppetry performance the campaign’s overarching theme of “Hope” or the sub-themes from “My Pledge to Act 2020/21” featured last year (i.e. “Be Grateful and Treasure What We Have, Stay Positive and Optimistic”).
+• As one of the activities in support of the Campaign on “Promoting Positive Values and Attitudes through English Sayings of Wisdom 2024/25”, the puppetry competition this year encourages participating schools to incorporate into their puppetry performance the campaign’s sub-themes: “Resilience”, “Empowerment”, “Appreciation” and “Delight”.

-- Please take a photo of the five performing students with their puppets on their hands and the two teacher coordinators.
+• Please take a photo of the performing students with their puppets in their hands and the two teacher coordinators.

-- The photograph should be shot right after the video shooting and submitted with the video in the link.
+• The photograph should be shot right after the video shooting and submitted with the video in the Video Entry Submission Form.

 (1) Expectations

-- must send the EDB NET and one LET to attend the professional development workshop on puppetry in October 2021 and the cluster meeting in January 2022.
+• send the teacher(s) new to the puppetry competition to attend the professional development workshop on puppetry in October 2024 and the cluster meeting scheduled for November 2024 respectively.

 Teachers will need to: